Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- In eight matchups against the Jets, Brady averaged 254.4 passing yards per game, 51.1 yards below his over/under in Sunday's game.
+- In eight matchups against the Jets, Brady averaged 254.4 passing yards per game, 49.1 yards less than his over/under for Sunday.

-- Brady threw one touchdown pass in each of those outings against the Jets, while throwing multiple TDs in seven games.
+- Brady threw a touchdown pass in each of those matchups against the Jets, with multiple TD passes in seven games.

 - Note: Brady's stats vs. Jets date back to 2016.

-- The Jets are giving up 267.9 passing yards per game this year, the NFL's 27th-ranked pass defense.

-- The Jets' defense is 16th in the league, allowing 1.5 passing touchdowns per game.
+- The Jets' defense is 16th in the NFL, conceding 1.5 passing touchdowns per game.

 Recent Performances

+- Brady put together a 232-yard performance against the Panthers last week, completing 60.0% of his passes and throwing for one touchdown.

-- Brady added 11 yards on one carry, averaging 11 yards per attempt.
+- Brady added 11 yards on one carry, averaging 11 yards per carry.

-- Over his last three games, Brady has put up 809 passing yards (269.7 per game) while connecting on 75 of 124 passes (60.5% completion percentage), with three touchdowns and one interception.
+- Brady has thrown for 809 yards (269.7 ypg) on 75-of-124 passing with three touchdowns and one interception over his last three games.

-- He's added 29 rushing yards on nine carries and one rushing touchdown, averaging 9.7 yards per game.
+- He has tacked on 29 rushing yards on nine carries with one touchdown, averaging 9.7 yards per game.

 Brady's Tampa Bay Teammates